 Oracle brings a stream of continuous innovation delivered via quarterly updates directly within the SaaS application.
 Companies can activate as needed, making SaaS an appreciating, rather than depreciating, investment for your businesses.
 It has truly become innovation-as-a-service!

 80% of executives say their organizations are planning big moves in 2021, according to a recent research by MIT Technology Review Insights.
-Will your cloud provider help you to accelerate these strategic moves or instead hinder them?
+Will your cloud provider help you to accelerate these strategic moves or instead ?
 Some key capabilities you should look for in a SaaS provider include:

 Emma Hitzke is passionate about how new technologies can solve real business problems and be the positive force behind societal progress.
 She got her first experience at Motorola (remember the smallest phone in the world, the StarTAC?).
 She then went on a journey working with startups and Fortune 500 companies (PwC, IBM, Intel) on software, microprocessors, wearables, IoT, and AI.
 She may have at some point worn three smartwatches.
 Since joining Oracle in 2019 as senior product marketing director for emerging tech, she has been living and breathing advanced technologies and cloud-based applications.
 A native from France, Emma moved to California and currently resides in San Francisco with her husband, son, and two chickens.
 She is still thinking about equipping their coop with IoT sensors.